MechanicalRock/mechanicalrock.github.io/_posts/2024-08-02-wayfinder-latest.markdown

 ## Exploring the Latest Updates to WayFinder

-The recent updates to WayFinder have ushered in significant changes, particularly with the development and refinement of its recommendation engine.
-As WayFinder pivots towards a more refined user experience, the new recommendation engine plays a central role in delivering tailored content and suggestions to users, based on the organisations Product state and the state of that Products (DORA) metrics, such as Lead Time or Deployment Frequency.
+Our recent updates to WayFinder have ushered in significant changes, particularly with the development and refinement of its recommendation engine.
+As WayFinder pivots towards a more refined user experience, the new recommendation engine plays a central role in delivering tailored content and suggestions to users, based on the orgs Product state and the state of the Products (DORA) metrics, such as Lead Time or Deployment Frequency.
 It is more complex than originally thought, so I wanted to give you a taste of the journey..

 <div ><img src="/img/wayfinder/dora_metrics.png"/><p>Image 2: WayFinder Metrics</p></div>